Red Rum: Early life

 Red Rum was bred at Rossenarra stud in Kells, County Kilkenny, Ireland, by Martyn McEnery.
 His sire was Quorum (1954–1971), and his dam Mared (1958–1976).
 Mared was a granddaughter of the broodmare Batika, whose other descendants have included the Irish 2000 Guineas winner Turtle Island.
 McEnery gave Red Rum his name by taking the last three letters of the names of his dam and sire, respectively.
 Bred to win one-mile races, Red Rum won his National titles over the longest distance, four miles and four furlongs.
-He started his career running in low-value races as a sprinter and dead-heated in his first race, a five-furlong flat race at Aintree Racecourse.
+He started his career in England running in low-value races as a sprinter and dead-heated in his first race, a five-furlong flat race at Aintree Racecourse.
 He ran another seven times as a two-year-old, winning over 7f at Warwick, and over the same distance at Doncaster in the first of his two races as a three-year-old.
 In his early career, he was twice ridden by Lester Piggott.
 The comedian Lee Mack, then a stable boy, had his first riding lesson on Red Rum.

-After being passed from training yard to training yard, he found his footing when Southport car dealer Ginger McCain bought him for his client Noel le Mare and famously trained the horse on the sands at Southport, England.
-Galloping through sea water may have proved highly beneficial to Red Rum’s hooves.
+After moving between several training yards, he found his footing when Southport car dealer Ginger McCain bought him for client Noel le Mare and famously trained him on the sands at Southport, England.
+Galloping through sea water may have proved highly beneficial to Red Rum's hooves.
 McCain reportedly took Red Rum for a therapeutic swim in the sea off Southport before his first National appearances to help treat the horse's pedal osteitis, a debilitating, incurable bone disease in his hoof.
 McCain also won the Grand National in 2004 with Amberleigh House, 31 years after his first victory with Red Rum.